On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Numerical Experiments

 \paragraph{Graph construction} Each dataset consists of a graph with binary edge values ($\{0,1\}$) and associated node features.
 From the full graph, we extract sequences of random subgraphs of varying sizes, retaining between $10\%$ and $90\%$ of all nodes.
 For each proportion, we independently sample the specified percentage of nodes from the training, validation, and test sets.
 The selected nodes from all three sets are then combined to form a subgraph.
 This sampling process ensures that the resulting subgraphs maintain a balanced representation of nodes across all classes.

 \paragraph{Experiment setup} We train GNDE models on each random subgraph for each dataset.
 For each node classification task on a subgraph, we create a corresponding GNDE model which consists of three layers: a GNN head ($L=1,K=2$) mapping the high dimensional initial input features to lower dimensional input features for the GNDE, a GNDE parameterized by a GNN with fixed input, output, and hidden dimensions ($L=2,K=2$), and a linear GNN readout layer ($L=1,K=1$) mapping the output of the dynamics to the class labels for the final classification task.
 After training, model weights are transferred to the full graph.
+In practice, this means that model weights are kept constant after training, corresponding to zero-shot transfer, but the trained model is now applied to the full graph with the inherited graph shift operator and node data.

 \paragraph{Implementation details} We implement GNDEs using the \texttt{torchdiffeq} library \citep{chen2018neural} and the code provided by \citet{poli2019graph}.
-The models are trained using cross-entropy loss optimized with Adam \citep{kingma2014adam}. \textit{Our primary objective is not to achieve state-of-the-art performance on the node classification task}, but to analyze the generalization and transfer behavior of GNDEs under a standardized training protocol.
-Details regarding hyperparameter selection, training, and computational complexity are provided in Appendix \ref{appendix: numerical experiments}.
+Model filters are trained using cross-entropy loss optimized with Adam \citep{kingma2014adam}. \textit{Our primary objective is not to achieve state-of-the-art performance on the node classification task}, but to analyze the generalization and transfer behavior of GNDEs under a standardized training protocol.
+Details regarding hyperparameter selection, training, and computational complexity are provided in Appendix~\ref{appendix: real data details}.

 \paragraph{Evaluation} We require meaningful evaluation metrics to assess performance.
 We gather three test accuracies for each GNDE trained on a subgraph: the test accuracy on the associated subgraph (\textbf{STA}), the test accuracy on the full graph after transfer (\textbf{FTA}), and the test accuracy on the subset of test nodes associated with the subgraph but after transfer (\textbf{SFTA}).